About Bonnie

 At age 60, I became an adjunct math teacher at a community college, where I taught and tutored Algebra through Trigonometry for 20 years — retiring at 80!
 It was a privilege to work with so many students, many from inner-city schools.

-During these later years, I also taught Sunday School so I could be with my granddaughters, tutored one of them in math, and spent afternoons with them until their mother came home.
-Opportunities to find meaning seemed to appear at every stage of life.
+I also taught Sunday School to spend time with my granddaughters, tutored one of them in math, and enjoyed afternoons with them until their mother arrived home from her job.
+Opportunities to find meaning aligned with my values seemed to present themselves at every stage of life.

-I share my story to say this: I began as an insecure young girl unsure of her abilities, but I accomplished far more than I ever imagined.
+I share my story to say this: I began as an insecure young girl unsure of my abilities, but I accomplished far more than I ever imagined.
 I learned from books, but mostly from people.
 I took educated risks and, most of the time, succeeded.
+These efforts helped me gain confidence.